CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 ### Issues that are closed with no activity for over 7 days, ask the non-contributor to consider opening a new issue instead

-The issues that were closed for over 7 days and then a non-contributor attempt to open the issues then the following condition will be applied to make certain that the issue does not re-open.
-When the non-contributor will comment on this closed issue @msftbot will respond to the non-contributor that they will have to open a new issue instead.
-Such action is to make certain that not everyone can open the closed issue since it could be closed for many reasons.
-The action is used to reduced unwanted issues to be open.
+The issue that was closed for over 7 days and if a non-contributor attempts to open that issue then the following condition will be applied to make certain that the issue does not re-open.
+When the non-contributor will comment on this closed issue @Msftbot will respond to the non-contributor that they will have to open a new issue instead.
+Such action is triggered to make certain that not everyone can open the closed issue since it could be closed for any reason.
+The action is used to mitigate unwanted issues to be open.

 **Event responder - issue comments**